 GLOBAL EDITORIAL TEAM

 Joyce Lee is Head Editor of YCW.
 She completed a joint master’s at the London School of Economics and Peking University, and currently works as a Policy and Operations Director at the Global Risk and Investigations Practice of FTI Consulting in London.
 She previously worked in corporate intelligence and political risk analysis at FTI Consulting, Aegis Advisory and the Carnegie-Tsinghua Center for Global Policy.

 Tom Hoffecker is Deputy Editor for YCW’s editorial team.
 He previously worked at Teach For China in both Yunnan and the U.S. He currently lives in Washington, DC and works at a strategic international advisory firm.
-He completed a master’s degree at Georgetown University, where he is Editor-in-Chief of the Georgetown Journal of International Affairs.
+He completed a master’s degree at Georgetown University, where was editor-in-chief of the Georgetown Journal of International Affairs.

 Virgilio Bisio is a Program Assistant at the National Committee on U.S.-China Relations, where he supports content creation and facilitates public programming.
 He joined the National Committee in July 2016 after completing a master’s degree in East Asian Languages and Cultures at Columbia University.
 Prior to that, he worked as a supervisor at Payton Technology in Shenzhen, China, where he managed a semiconductor production line.